-Use this to select the preferred terminal emulation type for out-of-band management.
+Use this item to select the preferred terminal emulation type for out-of-band management.
+It is recommended to select [VT-UTF8].

 Option Description

 VT100 ASCII character set

 VT100Plus Extended VT100 that supports color and function keys

 VT-UTF8 UTF8 encoding is used to map Unicode chars onto 1 or more bytes

 ANSI Extended ASCII character set